ELECTRONICS!

 The Atmel ATTiny2313V micro-controller reliably toggles the 5 volt Omron G6HU-2 latching relay by direct coupling.

-Part 2 -- Projects that use discrete components (CMOS mostly)
+Part 2 -- Projects that use discrete components (mostly CMOS)

 This proximity burglar alarm system can be mounted under the floor to detect people above.
 Because of its extremely low power drain, "D" cells can power the unit for years.